mathigon/textbooks/content/sequences/content.md

 Unfortunately, the recursive formula is not very helpful if we want to find the 100th or 5000th triangle number, without first calculating all the previous ones.
-But, like we did with arithmetic and geometric sequences, we can try to find an explicit formula for the triangle numbers:
+But, like we did with arithmetic and geometric sequences, we can try to find an explicit formula for the triangle numbers.

 ::: column(width=300)